 All free men, wherever they may live, are citizens of Berlin, and, therefore, as a free man, I take pride in the words “Ich bin ein Berliner.”

-Twenty years later, British fiction writer Len Deighton published a spy novel, Berlin Game, in which he wrote that Kennedy had mangled the German language during the speech and actually said, ”I am a jelly doughnut.”
+Twenty years later, British fiction writer Len Deighton published a spy novel, Berlin Game.
+In it, he wrote that Kennedy had mangled the German language during the speech and actually said, ”I am a jelly doughnut.”

 The New York Times picked up the mistake four years later in an op-ed.
-It was subsequently repeated by The Guardian, MSNBC, CNN, Time magazine and several books.
+The Guardian, MSNBC, CNN, Time magazine and several books subsequently repeated Deighton’s accusation.
 They are wrong.

 …it would be suggested that Kennedy had got the translation wrong—that by using the article ein before the word Berliner, he had mistakenly called himself a jelly doughnut.
 In fact, Kennedy was correct.
 To state Ich bin Berliner would have suggested being born in Berlin, whereas adding the word ein implied being a Berliner in spirit.
 His audience understood that he meant to show his solidarity.